 If food is your thing, check out the Porthleven Food Festival, which brings together celebrity chefs, local food stalls and music to the picturesque harbour port, or stay close to home and enjoy the ever-popular Falmouth Oyster Festival.

 Cornwall’s creativity goes beyond the stage or gallery wall.
 The enterprising and innovative culture has given rise to award-winning creative businesses spanning every sector.
-With Engineered Arts developing humanoid robots in Penryn, Stranger Collective producing content for the likes of Kodak in Falmouth, and a whole host of independent creators making their mark in fashion, marketing, music, design, technology and more, inspiration is rife here.
+With Engineered Arts developing humanoid robots in Penryn, Stranger Collective producing content for international brands in Falmouth, and a whole host of independent creators making their mark in fashion, marketing, music, design, technology and more, inspiration is rife here.

 Inspiring natural beauty, a vibrant programme of cultural events and a bustling students union – discover life at Falmouth.